Tuesday, May 30, 2023

 What is a monad?

-return: This operation takes a value of type a and returns a value of type M a.
+The operation return takes a value of type a and returns a value of type M a.

-bind: This operation takes a value of type M a and a function of type a -> M b, and returns a value of type M b.
+The operation bind takes a value of type M a and a function of type a -> M b, and returns a value of type M b.

 The return operation is used to create new monadic values, and the bind operation is used to chain together monadic computations.